- by Daniel

 And yoga is one of those activities that can really help.

-It will also help you mentally and emotionally by relaxing your mind, reducing stress, preventing symptoms of depression and improving your mood.
+It will also help you mentally and emotionally by relaxing your mind and putting you in a positive mood.

 Which is great for releasing stress and tension and being able to live your life well despite any pain.